"Spoof Crosses the Line"

 Dewey’s life culminates at an awards ceremony where he sings about his life and the lessons he’s learned, including “love yourself, but not just yourself.”
 This is after seeking forgiveness and reconciliation from those he’s hurt in the past, including his many children.
 Too little too late to give this movie a moral worldview, and the prevalence of sex (both in depiction and implication), drugs, and foul language make this a movie with less edification and more trashy comedy than most probably need to see.

+WALK HARD: THE DEWEY COX STORY pokes fun at the rock-and-roll lifestyle, depicted in such films as “Walk the Line” and “Ray.”
+It follows the fictional character of Dewey Cox as he emerges from his troubled childhood to become a troubled artist.
+Plagued by demons of the past, Dewey achieves early success but leaves his wife and family for a Christian backup singer, Darlene, who doesn’t know he’s married until Dewey’s wife shows up.
+Darlene leaves him when this happens, and Dewey goes on a downward spiral of sex, drugs and rock and roll.
+Eventually, he learns the real meaning of life and family after he cleans up his act.
 Sadly, the path of Dewey’s life is littered with illicit sex, heavy drug use and prison time.
 The movie depicts as a man who is a horrible father and husband, neglectful and abusive of those around him and unable to control his temper.
 Because it’s a spoof, everything is mocked, including Christianity.
 Overall, Dewey Cox is one character that’s certainly not a good role model for children, nor one that most people of faith and values will find appealing.